 If we consider 18px, it would be better than 16 but if we move a little further and go for 20px, you might consider it extra-large yet it is the best font size for Text-heavy pages.

 It involves all the clicking and searching.
 Hence, for Interaction heavy pages, a small size would be appropriate but it also depends on the amount of data.
 It all depends on the data you are showing to the user.
 Sometimes 18px size would be extremely large and awkward and 13 px would be the best choice to make.
 Choose a small size for less important things and go for a bit large size for more important things.

 The simplest way is to experiment with your chosen website font size from different devices and make sure it is readable and understandable everywhere.
 This is how you can get a better idea of whether to go for a particular text size or not.

 Hi, I’m Sofia Kenin, a typography designer and professional article writer.
-I have written a number of guides on font and typography and have already helped thousands of people to choose the right fonts for their businesses and websites to make them more user friendly and easy to understand.
+I have written a number of guides on font and typography and have already helped thousands of people choose the right fonts for their businesses and websites to make them more user-friendly and easy to understand.
 I love to play tennis and boating is my favorite hobby.